jim-collier/x9git/project/backlog.md

 - ✅ Delete stale branch from 2020.
 	- `20201003-074416_jc_rewrite-in-golang` (abandoned golang rewrite) deleted from origin.

+#### Done - Installers 20260812

+- ✅ A Windows install finished with the program not on `PATH`.
+	- Fixed: the PowerShell installer adds the install directory to the account (or system) PATH, and says so in the plan before you agree.
+Idempotent, and it leaves the current shell alone.
+	- `PATHEXT` deliberately NOT changed, and the original reasoning for it was wrong.
+PowerShell already resolves a bare `gitsby` to `gitsby.ps1` on `PATH` without it - verified with `PATHEXT` cut back to `.COM;.EXE;.BAT;.CMD`.
+It would only affect `cmd.exe`, which still cannot run a `.ps1` even with the entry, because that needs a file association - and the default association opens the script in an editor rather than running it.
+Adding it buys nothing and risks that.

+- ✅ Both installers installed anyway when `SHA256SUMS` was absent, and said nothing at all on the `--release dev` path.
+	- Fixed: the plan states which of the two you are about to get, before the confirmation.
+	- Fixed: where the plan promised verification and it can't happen, the install now stops instead of noting it in passing - separately naming the two causes, no published checksum and no sha256 tool here. `--ref TAG` takes it unverified, as an explicit choice.
+	- Note: the release-asset fallback to the tagged tree was the same broken promise and stops the same way.
+	- Verified against the real v2.0.2 release, both installers: plan promises verification, checksum verifies, correct version installed.

 #### Done - Pipeline 20260812